kmrspace/mortgage_case_study/README.md

 I am an underwriter trying to make the loan approval decision, but I need to go through multiple documents to gather the relevant insights, because of which I end up spending more than 4 hours on making the lending decision which makes me feel less productive and frustrated

+Objective :
+Prepare a Product Strategy to solve this problem with user experiece and designs.